lenra-io/docs/src/markdown/getting-started/principles.md

 }
 ```

+{:.blue.lenra-icon-users}
+### Users

+We have integrated the users management in our framework since the apps are made for them.
+So we handle account management, authentication, authorization, and user data for you.

+The users will have a single Lenra account that will be used for all the apps they use, but we a specific ID for each app.
+This system make it simpler for you to handle user data and give the users the a protection over there personnals data.

+To link a data to the current user, just use the `@me` string as the user ID in your data and queries, and it will be replaced by the unique user ID of the current user for your app.

+{:.yellow.lenra-icon-bell}
-## Listeners
+### Listeners

 The listeners are event based workflows and are the only way to change the data.
-Your listener is a function that is able to call the data API to get/create/update/delete a document.
+A listener is a function that is able to call the data API to get/create/update/delete a document.
-This function is called when an action is performed by the user on the UI (button pressed, click, checkbox checked…).
+This function is called when an action is performed by the user on the UI (button pressed, click, checkbox checked…) or by external events (CRON, WebHooks...).

 The listener takes 3 arguments: a property object (**props**), the **event** that triggered this listener and an **api** object that contains all the informations needed to call the API.